 Lake Moeraki - 2 nights

 Day 10: Wednesday 18 November, Christchurch – Arthur’s Pass – Fox Glacier – Lake Moeraki

 - Scenic drive from Christchurch to West Coast via Arthur’s Pass

 - Optional Evening rainforest walk, Lake Moeraki

-From Arthur’s Pass we transfer to our private coach and descend through lush beech rain forest to the West Coast town of Hokitika.
+From Arthur’s Pass we descend through lush beech rain forest to the West Coast town of Hokitika.
 Misty mountains gradually give way to classic west coast river and bush scenery, rushing water, impressive bridges and tiny, picturesque towns.
 Hokitika was first settled in 1860 after the discovery of gold on the west coast.
 This is the setting of Rose Tremain’s novel The Colour and Booker-prize winning The Luminaries by Eleanor Catton is also set in and around the town.
 Made up of lovely old buildings, Hokitika still has the feel of a frontier town.
 The road south to Fox Glacier travels through farmland that constantly threatens to revert to wilderness.

 Fed by four alpine glaciers, Fox Glacier was named after an early New Zealand Prime Minister, William Fox.
 At 13kms, Fox Glacier is the longest of the awe-inspiring West Coast glaciers.
 At its head, soaring peaks of over 3,000m dominate the horizon.
 This mighty river falls 2,600 metres on its journey to the West Coast.
 New Zealand’s glaciers are unique and among the most accessible in the world, as they terminate amongst temperate rainforest.
 So special is this mountain environment, that it forms part of the South Westland World Heritage Area.